rensei-protocol/nft-loans/README.md

 3. Run redis: `make run_redis` or `make run_redis_bg`
 4. In terminal-1 run celery worker command: `make run_celery_worker`.
 It will run worker in celery
 5. In terminal-2 run celery beat command: `make run_celery_beat`.
 It will run scheduler (beat) in celery

+## Load predefined raws into db
+We are using `fixtures` to upload data into table.
+Please create/add `.json` file into `/fixtures` folder in app level.

+E.g. `aggregators/collections.json` file upload
+collection list.
+To run it you must run command: `./manage.py loaddata <fixture_name>` or `./manage.py loaddata collections`